 There’s a shipwreck trail, tidal pools and game-watching opportunities.
 No matter your age, interests or abilities, there’s something to do at Cape Point.

-Cape Point: the beaches
+Cape Point in South Africa: the beaches

 This is the very tip of Cape Point.
 It’s the beach you’ll see from the funicular, and the sea-level view is even more amazing.